SJackson123/Climate-Data/README.md

 ## Skills Learned
 - Accessing and using metadata attributes for intial exploration of the dataset.
-- Extracting data from a based on time, latitued and longitude.
+- Extracting data from a based on time, latitude and longitude.
 - Visualised change in precipitation over time.